-The iPhone 7 and iPhone 7 Plus are solid replacements for the previous models but they aren’t perfect. iPhone 7 and iPhone 7 Plus problems continue to popup as we approach the end of the year and today we want to take a look what you need to know as we push away from their release.
+The iPhone 7 and iPhone 7 Plus are both excellent smartphones but they’re far from perfect. iPhone 7 and iPhone 7 Plus problems continue to popup as we approach the end of the year and today we want to take a look what you need to know as we push into 2017.

-In early September, Apple took the stage and announced the expected.
-The company confirmed two brand new iPhone models dubbed iPhone 7 and iPhone 7 Plus and they take over flagship duties from last year’s iPhone 6s and iPhone 6s Plus and do so with some exciting upgrades.
+In early September, Apple revealed two brand new iPhone models dubbed iPhone 7 and iPhone 7 Plus.
+The two devices take over flagship duties from last year’s iPhone 6s and iPhone 6s Plus and do so with some exciting upgrades.

 The iPhone 7 and iPhone 7 Plus are outstanding successors and they’re already getting solid reviews from critics and the general public.
 They are two of the best phones on the market but like any phone, they have their flaws.

 Today, we want to take a look at the current state of iPhone 7 Plus and iPhone 7 problems.
-We also want to make sure that you’re prepared for the future, just in case you run into an issue with your iPhone 7 model.
+We also want to make sure that you’re prepared for the future, just in case you run into an issue with your iPhone 7 or iPhone 7 Plus.

-This roundup offers a look at the issues themselves and some steps to take if you do happen to run into iPhone 7 problems.
+This roundup offers a look at the issues themselves and some steps to take if you do happen to run into an problem with your device.

 iPhone 7 Problems

-Right out of the gate we’re hearing about iPhone 7 iCloud Restore and activation issues.
-These are the same issues that affected the iPhone 6s and iPhone 6s Plus launch last year and they should ease as we push away from the iPhone 7 release date.
+Early iPhone 7 problems were centered around iCloud Restore and activation issues.
+These were the same issues that affected the iPhone 6s and iPhone 6s Plus at launch last year.

 How to Fix iPhone 7 Problems